scalawithcats/scala-with-cats/src/pages/monad-transformers/index.typ

 `ErrorOrOption` is a monad, just like `ListOption`.
-We can use `pure`, `map`, and `flatMap` as usual to create and transform instances:
+We can use `pure`, `map`, and `flatMap` as usual to create and transform instances.

 ```scala mdoc
 val a = 10.pure[ErrorOrOption]